akanik/code-lunch/python/project-1/README.md

 There are some things you'll want to understand about python code... and code in general

+- *No spaces.
+No special characters:* There are no spaces allowed in filenames or variable names or functions.
+If you put spaces in your file names now, you will stop after you start writing code.
+I promise you.
 - *Variables:* Variables are a way of assigning data to short codes.
 For example, when I call data with agate, I'm creating a variable that I can reference to do further things with the data.
 A general rule of thumb with variables is to keep their names short, sweet and to the point.
 ```
 my_data = agate.Table.from_csv('/path/to/data/file')